datacraft-dsc/DEPs/7/README.md

 >
 > (attributed to Albert Einstein)

-The Storage API defined here is hopefully "The Simplest Thing That Could Possibly Work".
+The Storage API defined here is intended to be "The Simplest Thing That Could Possibly Work".
 It has the following
 properties:
 - Asset content can be uploaded and retrieved via a REST API using standard HTTP methods
 - Request URLs can be simply calculated using the Asset ID
+- All typical success and failure conditions are communicated via regular HTTP status codes.

 ## Motivation